thepadguy/Cell-Discerning/README.md

 the features themselves.
 Also, no running-images are uploaded for CellVoronoiClusters.py since they are pretty much the same.

+The new update includes Cell-Neighbours.py, which finds contours like the above programs.
+Then it creates a distance kernel of m*n dimensions, specified by the user, where each kernel entry is equal to 1/(distance to center of kernel).
+A 3*3 distance kernel would be the following:
+$$
+\left(\begin{array}{cc}
+0.70710678 & 1 & 0.70710678\\
+1 & 0 & 1\\
+0.70710678 & 1 & 0.70710678
+\end{array}\right)
+$$
+This kernel convolutes an image where everything is black except what is inside the contours.
+The resulting one-channel image is passed as the alpha channel to the original image, this way areas of high density are brighter than areas of low density.

 ## How to use
 Make sure that you have all the necessary python modules already installed and then simply follow the on-screen instructions.